How we help children through our Child Rights Project:

-- To identify child laborers and help the expansion of the Indian Government’s National Child Labor Project (NCLP).
+- We identify child laborers and help the expansion of the Indian Government’s National Child Labor Project (NCLP).
 Click here to know more about NCLP.

-- To promote income generation/increment activities among the families of the child laborers.
+- We promote income generation/increment activities among the families of the child laborers.
 Read more to know how we do this.

-- To provide alternate valuable solutions for their after-school free hours. — SUMMARY -‘We provide education and health supplements to 450 children who are low-caste, orphaned, victims of HIV, physically challenged, and suffer from other social/physical illnesses…’ Know more.
+- We provide alternate valuable solutions for their after-school free hours. — SUMMARY -‘We provide education and health supplements to 450 children who are low-caste, orphaned, victims of HIV, physically challenged, and suffer from other social/physical illnesses…’ Know more.

-- To provide scholarships and expense cover for mending the losses incurred due to labor prevention.
+- We provide scholarships and expense cover for mending the losses incurred due to labor prevention.

 Statistics to describe why India needs this project.

 - Vasu, the ganja victim

 - Early childhood education

 - Child laborers in India – 2020